Pillsbury Sugar Free Brownie Review and Recipe

 What is the Best Sugar-Free Dessert Mix?

 Hands down, Pillsbury makes the best tasting sugar-free baking mixes on the market.
 The Chocolate Fudge Brownie mix is no exception.
-In fact, it may be one of the best sugar-free desserts I've ever had.
+In fact, it may be one of the best no sugar desserts I've ever had.
 With a rich, deep chocolate taste and a light crisp on the outside, these treats make you feel pampered, not deprived.

 One of the best parts about these mixes is that they are easy to make.
 The original directions call for you to add to the mix:

 After stirring together thoroughly, you bake in a 350-degree oven for about 25 minutes.
 Mixed as directed, a serving of 1/12 of the pan of brownies, or about 2 1/2 brownie bites is 150 calories.
 That makes a very satisfying dessert at a reasonable "calorie cost."